 In the Order, the District has made the following agreement for the benefit of the holders and beneficial owners of the Bonds.
-The District is required to observe the agreement for so long as it remains an "obligated person" with respect to the Bonds, within the meaning of Rule 15c2-12 (the "Rule") of the United States Securities and Exchange Commission ("SEC").
-Under the agreement, the District will be obligated to provide certain updated financial information and operating data annually, and timely notice of specified material events, to the Municipal Securities Rulemaking Board (the "MSRB").
+The District is required to observe the agreement for so long as it remains obligated to advance funds to pay the Bonds.
+Under the agreement, the District will be obligated to provide certain updated financial information and operating data annually, and timely notice of specified events, to the Municipal Securities Rulemaking Board ("MSRB") through its EMMA system, where it will be available to the general public, free of charge, at www.emma.msrb.com.
+For a description of the continuing disclosure obligations of the TEA, see "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM."